HarteminkLab/COMPETE/COMPETE/README.md

-Running `COMPETE` involves a few steps: creation of the model to include your preferred DBFs, creation of a file containing the sequence filename and coordinates, and actual execution of the `COMPETE` binary executable:
+Running `COMPETE` involves a few steps: creation of the model to include your preferred DBFs, creation of a file containing the sequence filename and coordinates, creation of a position specific scaling factor file, and actual execution of the `COMPETE` binary executable:

 1. Creation of the Model File